What is a Manatee?

 Manatees can be found in shallow, slow-moving rivers, estuaries, saltwater bays, canals, and coastal areas — particularly where seagrass beds or freshwater vegetation flourish.
 Manatees are a migratory species.
 Within the United States, they are concentrated in Florida in the winter.
 In summer months, they can be found as far west as Texas and as far north as Massachusetts, but summer sightings in Alabama, Georgia and South Carolina are more common.
 West Indian manatees can also be found in the coastal and inland waterways of Central America and along the northern coast of South America, although distribution in these areas may be discontinuous.

 Manatees are gentle and slow-moving animals.
 Most of their time is spent eating, resting, and traveling.
 Manatee are mostly herbivorous, however small fish and invertebrates can sometimes be ingested along with a manatee’s normal vegetation diet.
-They eat a large variety of submerged, emergent, and floating plants and can consume 10-15% of their body weight in vegetation daily.
+They eat aquatic plants and can consume floating, emergent, and submerged vegetation from freshwater, brackish, and saltwater environments.
 Because they are mammals, they must surface to breathe air.
 They may rest submerged at the bottom or just below the surface of the water, coming up to breathe on an average of every three to five minutes.
 When manatees are using a great deal of energy, they may surface to breathe as often as every 30 seconds.
 When resting, manatees have been known to stay submerged for up to 20 minutes.
 Manatees can swim up to 20 miles per hour in short bursts, but they usually only swim about three to five miles per hour.

 The reproductive rate for manatees is low.
 Manatees are not sexually mature until they are about five years old.
 It is believed that one calf is born every two to five years, and twins are rare.
 The gestation period is about a year.
 Mothers nurse their young for one to two years, during which time a calf remains dependent on its mother.